 What is a Standardized Test?

 A standardized test is a testing system that follows a standard approach.
-In these tests, questions, test duration, and the answers’ evaluation process are the same for all students.
+Questions, test duration, and the answers’ evaluation process are the same for all students in these tests.

 Why is Standardized Test Important?

 Standard tests provide objective measures.
 Students under assessment are given the same questions, have similar testing conditions, and are graded by a blind reviewer or a machine.
 The tests facilitate unbiased and accurate information about the knowledge of a student.
 They also allow parents to know a school’s performance compared to other schools in the district and the state.